Muskankumari13/Week1/work/capstone_report_template.md

 The baseline is intentionally simple and interpretable.
 It represents the type of prioritization that could be created using a fixed scoring rule instead of machine learning.

-This is a fair comparison because the model and baseline are evaluated on the **same data and the same validation split**.
+The W04 baseline notebook produces a transparent **baseline action score and ranked queue**.
+The baseline score is used as the simple reference approach for the prioritization workflow.

 ### Baseline result

-The baseline metric should be copied from the final run of:
+The baseline was generated in:

 `work/notebooks/w04_baseline_score.ipynb`

-**Baseline NDCG:** `[INSERT MEASURED BASELINE NDCG FROM W04]`
+The W04 notebook produces the baseline ranking/action score.
+It does **not provide a separately measured NDCG value**, so a baseline NDCG value is not invented here.

+**Baseline NDCG:** Not computed in W04.

-The baseline provides the reference point against which the ML model is evaluated.
+The baseline provides the transparent reference approach against which the machine-learning ranking approach can be assessed.

-A model should only be considered useful if it improves ranking quality over this simple baseline on the same validation data.
+A model should only be considered practically useful if its ranking performance is evaluated fairly against the same validation data and the baseline approach.

 ---